guard2020/guardce/README.md

 > For any further help or info, please e-mail us at guard.project@italtel.com

-> COMING SOON - A video will show you step-by-step the framework's deployment!!!
+> This video will show you step-by-step the framework's deployment:  https://youtu.be/PZ2g-pKoJko

 ## How to run GUARD PLATFORM on cloud machine (Standard Edition) - Require at least 32Gb RAM, 8 VCPU and 100Gb storage on disk
 ### This is only a pre-release, not all yet is working!!!!